emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 How do I run an event loop?
 ===========================

-To run a C function repeatedly, use :c:func:`emscripten_set_main_loop` (this is discussed in :ref:`Emscripten-browser-environment`).
+To run a C function repeatedly, use :c:func:`emscripten_set_main_loop` (this is discussed in :ref:`emscripten-runtime-environment`).
 The related functions in :ref:`emscripten.h <emscripten-h-browser-execution-environment>` are also useful, allowing you to add events that block the main loop, etc.

 To respond to browser events use the SDL API in the normal way.
 There are examples in the SDL tests (search for SDL in **tests/runner.py**).